Are you ready to discover your college program?

 Getting into graduate school can seem like a daunting process that never ends.
 With undergraduate studies complete, students now need to navigate a minefield of paperwork, tests, and graduate-school applications.
 Unlike some other fields, psychology harbors a variety of concentrations, and prospective students need to select one.
 Concentrations include clinical, cognitive, industrial/organizational, and forensic psychology.
 A competitive candidate must do their research, a skill all individuals seeking to enter graduate schools for psychology must master.

 Get acquainted with the schools and professors specializing in the area of psychology you wish to pursue.
-Make a list of 10 or 12 schools to which you will apply based on their program offerings, location, and tuition rate.
-Once you know the targets, focus on the application process itself.
-This resource demystifies the process of getting into graduate schools for psychology.
-Prospective students learn about entrance testing, application packet development, and other steps involved with applying.
+Make a list of 10 or 12 schools to which you wish to apply based on your area of interest, and other factors such as geography and tuition.
+Once you know the targets, it makes it easy to focus on the application process itself.
+This resource demystifies the process to get into graduate schools for psychology, breaking it down to several relatively easy elements.
+Prospective students learn how to apply to graduate school through an examination of what kind of entrance test scores schools want to see, how to develop a polished application packet, and what to expect during the application process.

 Psychology Graduate Program Prerequisites